Back-to-School Guide

 erin_gann@aw.org or 253.284.4343

-The Fall Season of After School Arts classes run September through November, meeting twice weekly for one hour and culminating with a season showcase in mid-November.
+The Fall Season of After School Arts will run from September through November, meeting 1x or 2x weekly for one hour.
 Classes facilitate high-quality, age-appropriate instruction across a range of artistic disciplines, including theatre, visual arts, and music.
-Classes are offered to grade level cohorts (Grades 1&2, 3&4 and 5&6) and are often limited to 16 students per class, depending on age and class type.
-(Kindergarten-level classes are not included in this initial fall season of arts offerings as students learn to acclimate to an already full day of programming.)
+Classes are offered to grade-level cohorts beginning in Grade 1, and are often limited to 18 students per class, depending on age and class type.

-See a complete menu of fall season offerings here, and registration is available here.
+See a complete menu of fall season offerings here; registrations coming in mid-July.
 Spaces are limited; early sign-ups encouraged!

-Enrollment costs $200 for 2x weekly programming and $100 for 1x weekly and includes Extended Day (ED) for the afternoon(s) of your student's class or practice at no additional cost.
+Enrollment costs $260 for 2x weekly programming and $130 for 1x weekly and includes Extended Day (ED) for the afternoon(s) of your student's class or practice at no additional cost.
 Families registered for unlimited ED will not be billed for fall program registration of up to two arts or athletics offerings.
-You can register for arts, athletics and ED through this form.

 Contact